 - Criminal justice: Help us report on prisons, police brutality, unlawful imprisonment, and the real people affected by these issues.
 Pitch us stories that are going untold in the national media and need more attention.

 - Diverse voices, diverse voices, diverse voices: Diversity in writing matters to us.
 Our job is to inform an increasingly diverse public, and we can’t do that alone.
-POC and/or LGBTQ people especially: please give us your analyses on progressive politics, the Trump transition, and what’s wrong with today’s media portrayals of race and sexuality.
+POC and/or LGBTQ people especially: please give us your analyses on progressive politics, the Trump administration’s policies, and what’s wrong with today’s media portrayals of race and sexuality.

-Of course, you can pitch on other topics if you have an amazing story — but these are the areas we’re most interested in receiving pitches about right now.
+Of course, you can pitch us on other topics if you have an amazing story — but these are the areas we’re most interested in receiving pitches about right now.
 If you’re interested in telling a story in a different way (first-person narratives, graphics and illustrations, comics, etc.), we’re open to that too.

-We are especially interested in working with freelancers outside of the Washington, D.C.
-Metropolitan area.
+We are especially interested in working with freelancers outside of the Washington, D.C. metropolitan area.

-How to Pitch
+How to pitch us

 Be concise.
 Give us a sense of who you are and what your idea is.
 If you’ve already published other work, include some links so we can see your writing skills.
 Aim for about three paragraphs.
 Editors usually know within the first paragraph whether your idea works — so make it great.

 Get in touch early.
 We are less inclined to accept completed pieces that are already written.
 We want to talk about your idea, your angle, and your reporting first to make sure we’re on the same page about the end product.
 Tell us what you already have in mind about the story you’re pitching and who you want to talk to in order to find out more.
 Tell us why ThinkProgress readers should be interested.